By Steve Beauregard

 While earlier plans way back in 2004 called for an extension of the monorail to Fremont Street, or old downtown Las Vegas, more recent focus has been directed towards extending the line south to McCarran International Airport.
 Plans have been developed, but funding as not been secured for this extension, as monorail management is relying on federal transportation monies.
 As you might imagine, taxi companies are fighting these efforts tooth and nail.

 In addition, the Las Vegas Monorail group has announced plans to extend the line south past MGM Grand to Mandalay Bay.
 Maps of the proposed extension show it going east to Koval Lane, then west to the Strip and Mandalay Bay.
-If approved however, this extension would not take place until several years down the road.
+The approval and financing issues are currently in progress although construction has yet to begin.